EmmanuelCorrales/emmanuelcorrales.github.io/_posts/2019-10-11-removing-git-submodules.md

 git push origin master
 ```

 There you have it!
-You have succesfully remove the submodule from your local git
+You have succesfully removed the submodule from your local
-repo.
+git repo.